 ED and Low T: Don’t Just Treat the Symptoms!

-Part Two of my series with Johns Hopkins Urologist Kevin Billups, M.D.
+Part Two of my series with Urologist Kevin Billups, M.D.

 Low testosterone is a worrisome thing for many men.
-It doesn’t help that many have seen advertisements for testosterone-boosting supplements promising to cure all — except what’s really causing the problem, notes Kevin Billups, M.D., Director of the Brady’s Men’s Health and Vitality Program at Johns Hopkins Medical Institutions.
+It doesn’t help that many have seen advertisements for testosterone-boosting supplements promising to cure all — except what’s really causing the problem, notes Kevin Billups, M.D., formerly Director of the Brady’s Men’s Health and Vitality Program at Johns Hopkins Medical Institutions and now Medical Director of the Billups Center in Murfreesboro, Tenn..
 “Men think it’s just a sex drive thing, but a lot of what we see is related to other common chronic conditions.
 Treating that one symptom without finding out the whole story would not be a good idea.”

 Diabetes or even pre-diabetes can lower testosterone.
 So can a big gut, Billups adds.
 “Having a waist circumference greater than 40 inches lowers testosterone.
 Matter of fact, that’s the biggest culprit.”